boytchev/suica/docs/suica.md

 Suica supports several virtual stereo cameras.
 They split the image of the scene into two images &ndash; one for the left eye and another one for the right eye.
 Both images are then combined into a single image, shown on the screen.
 Viewing such stereo images reqiures additional hardware like 3D glasses or special viewing techniques like cross-eyed viewing.

 The `stereo` camera implements wall-eyed and cross-eyed viewing, as well as stereoscopic glasses that use user's smartphone as screen.
 The `anaglyph` camera produces images for anaglyhph red-cyan glasses.
-Th `vr` camera can be used only with VR headsets.
+The `vr` camera can be used only with VR headsets.

 <img src="images/camera-types.png">